 The udder balance of a cow is increasing at the beginning of lactation.
 This is because the front udder becomes 'deep' faster; the distance to the ground decreases faster for the front udder, increasing the difference in depth with the rear udder.
 Between day 100 and day 250 in lactation, the udder balance remains relatively constant because both the rear and front udder do not decrease or increase in depth.
 At the end of lactation, after day 250, the rear udder begins to deepen faster relative to the front udder; the udder balance decreases.
 This trend is also shown in Figure 2 and Figure 3.
-It should be noted that, on average, the variation in udder depth over the lactation is small; it is only fifteen millimeters difference in udder depth for the front udder and rear udder and five millimeters difference in udder balance.
+It should be noted that, on average, the variation in udder depth over the lactation is small; it is only fifteen millimeters difference in udder balance.
 However, this is an average; the differences between individual cows are large.